C PRICE : Work at Open Gallery Portland Oregon August 2014

 CG for TOURIST: Are there stories behind the paintings or are they developed purely on gut feeling?

 CP: 50/50, I work intuitively but also have a lot of criteria… I am interested in the literal and physical but also I seem to embrace the anecdotal… a warm/cold thing.
-I value communication and directness in my work, but the problem is that I am trying to communicate about unnamable things.
-I have spent a lot of time focused on communicating and interpretation: the communication capacities of abstraction have driven my direction towards simplified and flat form.
+I value communication and directness in my work, but the problem is that I am studying unnamable things.
+I have spent a lot of time focused on communicating and interpretation: the communication capacities of abstraction have driven my direction towards simplified, codified form.

 CG for TOURIST: Has having the ability to see things in the simplest of forms effected how you see everything?